June 15-18, 2026

 The course allows students, researchers and professionals from various fields to hone important skills that are located in an interdisciplinary terrain.
 Professional ethics and deontology are in fact transversal sectors, useful and necessary in the most diverse professional contexts.

-Physicians, jurists, philosophers, economists, sociologists and political scientists will have the opportunity to test different perspectives of thought and different theoretical systems in the light of extremely important and current case studies.
+Philosophers, physicians, nurses, anthropologists, theologians, experts of religious thought, economists, sociologists and political scientists will have the opportunity to test different perspectives of thought and different theoretical systems in the light of extremely important and current case studies.
+Healthcare professionals will be able to reflect on the various implications that their decisions entail and which often go beyond the strictly sanitary sphere.

 Who can apply?